HazimMohamed/AetherTrace/worklog.md

 So in order to have `pop RIP` pop the address of EOTL then we need to have RSP equal to the address where EOTL is stored - 8 bytes based on the above rules.
 The instruction prior to the `ret` instruction which is giving me so many damn problems is `pop rbp` to restore the value of RBP back to where it was when the execution started.
 I really don't care what RBP is when we move the instruction pointer to the EOTL address so that doesn't really matter, but what does matter is I suspect that it's actually popping my EOTL address into the RBP pointer.
 To fix this I'm going to try to write my EOTL address above the stack (equivalent to calling `push rip` prior to function execution).
 To accomodate this I also need to make sure that RSP points the `STACK_BEGIN - 8` to stack off with so I don't end up overwriting my EOTL address.
 RBP shouldn't matter at the beginning (since the instructions at EOTL don't really use the stack), so I'll set it to a distinctive value for debugging purposes.

 Also I noticed an issue in how I'm logging reads.
 They're spaced in block with the subsequent instruction instead of the correct (previous) instruction that executes the read.

+Praise the lord!
+It works now!
+The only issue is I suspect my logging system is broken, or there's some sort of canceling offsets.
+I commited to git to make sure I don't lose my precious and now I'm working to make sure that there's no series of self-canceling bugs.
+I also fixed the logging error with the memory!

+Okay so I learned I was operating under false assumptions of what `RSP` actually points to.
+According to [this](https://cs.brown.edu/courses/csci0300/2021/notes/l08.html) `RSP` points to the last byte that is part of the current functions stack frame.
+I changed the above rules to reflect that fact.

+So for my logging convention I'm going to have:

+[highest memory address associated with that 8 byte chunk]: [8 bytes written in big endian because I find it easier to read]